NI-DS/scratch_detection_assignment/README.md

 <img src="assets/NI_logo.png" width="100" height="100">
 Before you start working on this assignment, make sure you meet the prerequisites below: <a href="https://pef.fa.us1.oraclecloud.com/hcmUI/CandidateExperience/en/sites/CX/job/4998">Machine Learning Engineer Student Job Description</a>

+**Main mandatory requirements:**

+- Studying for M.Sc/B.Sc in Computer Science or related technical discipline( M.Sc is a big advantage)
+- Remaining studies of at least one and a half years.
+- Availability for 3-4 working days a week.
+- Located in Israel

 ## Introduction:

 In the semiconductor industry, **"wafers"** are thin discs of semiconductor material, such as silicon, used to fabricate microelectronic devices such as transistors, integrated circuits, and other components.
 A single wafer can contain hundreds or thousands of individual devices, known as **"dies"**, which are typically cut or "diced" from the wafer after the manufacturing process is completed.